 In the course of a November 30th, 2013 Google+ thread, Steve Kilbride kindly pointed me to a webpage offering information on the building in Fredericton that formerly housed the Chestnut Canoe Factory.
 The page notes that in addition to producing canoes, the company “also supplied the armed forces with thousands of pairs of snowshoes.”

 Sole proprietor Carl Heilman made his first pair of snowshoes after relocating to the Adirondacks in the early 1970s.
-He currently makes his living as a photographer, having left the snowshoe-making business a decade and a half ago (pm with C. Heilman, 30 April 2012).
+He currently makes his living as a photographer, leaving the snowshoe-making business a decade and a half ago (pm with C. Heilman, 30 April 2012).

 Henry Ross Limited

 I received a pair of Huron snowshoes purchased at the Brimfield Antique Show for my birthday in the summer of 2011.
 A label gives Loretteville as the location of the company.
-Beyond this I know nothing of this company nor have I seen any other sets of snowshoes bearing its mark.
-[Edited on 22 December 2013.]
+However, beyond this, I know nothing of this company, nor have I seen any other sets of snowshoes bearing its mark.

 I have come across online references to the World War II-era snowshoes produced for the United States Army by C.A.
 Lund.
-The location of the company is given in some of the references as Prescott, Wisconsin, and in others as Hastings, Minnesota.
-The Lund name would seem to associate the products with the Northland Ski Company.
-[Added to post on 01 December 2013.]
+The location of the company is given as Hastings, Minnesota.
+Furthermore, the Lund name is associated with the products with the Northland Ski Company.

-Sherpas can still be had on eBay and elsewhere, and British Columbia-based company Arctic Trekker manufactures compatible replacement parts.
-Just a couple of weeks ago I spotted a pair of Sherpas in the wild myself!
+But, Sherpas can still be had on eBay and elsewhere.
+Also, in the past, I have even spotted a pair of Sherpas in the wild myself!

-I spotted a pair of Torpedo snowshoe decorating the wall of an outdoor store in Western North Carolina last fall.
+I spotted a pair of Torpedo snowshoe decorating the wall of an outdoor store in Western North Carolina back in 2012.
 The stamping gave the place of manufacture as Lac Megantic.
-(Added to post on 28 March 2013.)

 Archer, Rick.
 2000.
 “Broadalbin snowshoe maker one of a dying breed.”
 The Daily Gazette, January 16, sec.
 Focus on Fulton and Montgomery counties, pp. 1, 6.